 Human life is sacred.
 The Most Reverend Robert J. Carlson knows that.
 And he has, on yet another occasion, presented this truth to the Faithful and encouraged them to accept it.

-May Jesus the Lord of Life and His Ever-Virgin Mother—and ours—reward this shepherd for confronting the unholy darkness that envelops our age.
+May Jesus the Lord of Life and His Ever-Virgin Mother--and ours--reward this shepherd for confronting the unholy darkness that envelops our age.

-http://www.catholic.org , VA
+https://www.catholic.org , VA